xfcced/nilo-demo/README.md

 The production client build leaves `VITE_CERTIFICATE_HASH` empty because a public CA certificate is validated by the browser.
 For local self-signed certificates, pass the SHA-256 certificate hash as `VITE_CERTIFICATE_HASH`.

-## Current Message Protocol
+## Message Protocol

 The client opens a named reliable `control` channel over a bidirectional WebTransport stream.
 Each stream starts with a length-prefixed UTF-8 channel-name frame, then carries length-prefixed payload frames.
-Low-rate control messages are still JSON:
+Low-rate control messages are JSON:

 ```ts
 type ClientMessage =